cyber-prophet/cy/README.md

   > graph-update-particles-parquet {flags}

 Flags:
-  --full_content - include column with full content of particles -q, --quiet - don't print info about the saved parquet file
+  -q, --quiet - don't print info about the saved parquet file --all - re-read all downloaded particles

 Input/output types:
-  ╭input┬output╮
+  ╭─input─┬─output─╮
   │ any   │ any    │
-  ╰─────┴──────╯
+  ╰─input─┴─output─╯

 ```

 ### cy graph-filter-neurons
 ```
   Filter the graph to chosen neurons only